AlexFine/idtechprojects/README.md

-idtechprojects
+Experimenting with Github
 ==============

+First time using Github.
-All the apps and smaller projects I'm working on at camp here at MIT.
+All the apps and smaller projects.
 I'm making an edit to see if I can recognize it in terminal.